pulumi/examples/azure-py-virtual-data-center/README.md

     ```bash
     $ pulumi stack select prod
+    $ pulumi config set org <your Pulumi organization>
     $ pulumi config set peer dr
     $ pulumi up
     $ pulumi stack select dr
+    $ pulumi config set org <your Pulumi organization>
     $ pulumi config set peer prod
     $ pulumi up
     ```
+Note: it isn't yet [possible](https://github.com/pulumi/pulumi/issues/2800) to discover the Pulumi organization from within the program, which is why you need to set a configuration variable.

 1. When you are finished experimenting, you can destroy all of the resources, and the stacks: